alindeman/upgradingtorails4/text/02_upgrading.markdown

 Using ...
 @@@

+### Rails Configuration Changes

+Not yet written!

+### Upgrading Gem Dependencies

 <!-- TODO: At some point, ransack will support Rails 4.
 Clarify the point here -->
-It is also possible, however, that an application depends on gems that are locked to Rails 3.
-If this happens, `bundle` will show output like:
+It is possible that an application depends on gems that are locked to Rails 3.
+If this happens, `bundle update rails` will show output like:

 @@@ text
 Bundler could not find compatible versions for gem "activerecord":